The Human Milk Bank is running low on milk stocks.

 On Tuesday 4th February 2014 the human milk bank opened its (freezer) doors, making it possible to provide pasteurised donor breast milk to babies in the Christchurch Neonatal Intensive Care Unit (NICU).
 This is the first hospital-based formal donor milk bank in New Zealand.

-The Human Milk Bank now offers a pick-up service for all donations from registered Human Milk Bank donors.
+The Human Milk Bank offers a pick-up service for all donors registered with The Human Milk Bank donors.

 Milk Banking is a common practice across Australasia & worldwide and is endorsed by the World Health Organization, societies within the medical profession and the New Zealand Breastfeeding Authority.